onaio/canopy-connector-monitoring/README.md

 - Ensure that you have the requirements listed above installed
 - Clone this repository
-- Use poetry to install all the python dependencies, like so:
+- Use poetry to set up the development environment, like so:

     ```sh
     poetry env use 3.8
     poetry install
+    poetry shell
+    pre-commit install
     ```

 - ???